bots000/Advanced_Computer_Systems_Shared/Project4/readme.md

 The SIMD search is programmed to only use 8 compare registers and 1 query value at a time in order to minimize page faults when running through the array.
 It is possible that in other applications it may be more optimal to have several query values at once and only 1 compare register in use for cases where the prefix search is more heavily used.
 However, we felt it was more important to emphasize the case of 1 query value.

+For the SIMD search and prefix tests, 4 csv files are created by default containing the results.

 # Experimental Results
 ## Encoding Speed Results